Sjögren’s Disease

 Symptoms

-Dry eyes and mouth (also known as sicca syndrome) are the most common signs of Sjögren’s, but the disease may affect other parts of the body, such as the airways/throat and the genitals.
-Other symptoms of Sjögren’s include:
+Dry eyes, dry mouth, fatigue and joint pain are the most common signs of SjD, but the disease can also affect other parts of the body, including the liver, kidneys, pancreas, lungs, nervous system and digestive tract.
+Overall, Sjögren’s may lead to:

 - Vaginal dryness